 In addition to recruiting for thinking types, it’s important to consider other factors, such as sound judgment, listening ability, as well as professional experience and business acumen I mentioned above.
 And finally, there is subject matter expertise.
 You may need board members with special knowledge and expertise related to your mission and programs.

 When discussing connections, the conversation has to be larger than “whom do you know.”
-It must be a conversation about people one knows who are able and willing to connect the organization to an expanded circle of influence.
+It must be a conversation about the people the potential board member knows who are able and willing to connect the organization to an expanded circle of influence.
 In terms of fiduciary responsibilities, the expanded circle of influence means connecting to those you serve, those who are influential, those who are affluent, and those who can help your organization better succeed at its mission and serve its community.
 This is a balancing act.
 It takes time and effort—but it is achievable.

 I was at a board meeting recently where board members were asked to identify people who might be interested in the organization and its cause.
 My immediate response was, gee, I don’t think I know anyone.
 But, I took out my contacts list anyway and reviewed the names.
 I found eight people that might have an interest in the organization—and passed those names along.
-I have found this to be a consistent experience over the years—we know more people and have more connections than we think we have.
-I’ve concluded that rather than six degrees of separation; it’s more like two.
+I have found this to be a consistent experience over the years—we have more connections than we think we have.
+I’ve concluded that rather than six degrees of separation, it’s more like two.

 A Word About Diversity